GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 plt.plot(history.history['val_loss'], label='Validation Loss')
 plt.plot(test_losses, label='Test Loss')
 ```
+The following image shows the loss and the accuracy of the NN model.
+It can be seen that although the model is slightly overfiting (validation loss>training loss) the test loss is at thte same amount the training loss which means that the model generalizes well.
+This is supported by the accuracy vs epoch diagramm which shows that training, validation and test accuracy have aproximatly the same value (0.75[^1]).
 ![Training, validation and test loss and accuracy](images/loss_accuracy.png)

+[^1]: This is the footnote text

 ## 6. Predictions
 Finally, I apply the trained model to the observational light curve of the target system to infer the optimized star spot parameters.